aiden3918/py_cannonball/README.md

 - Setuptools v65.5.0
 - Designed for Windows 11, but may work in other platforms

 This is an app designed to simulate the forces and kinematics of a cannonball being launched from a cannon, assuming no air resistance and that the coeffcient of friction is 0.
+In addition, force is similar to a gun, where force is applied until the cannonball exits the barrel.

 How it works:
 1. Adjust the sliders in order to simualte different independent variables.